 Drive young people’s personal development in the arts

-Gold Arts Award is the highest level at Level 3, and develops young people’s creativity, communication, planning, teamwork and leadership skills.
+Gold Arts Award is the highest level at Level 3 on the Qualifications and Credit Framework (QCF), and develops young people’s creativity, communication, planning, teamwork and leadership skills.
 The award is also recognised on the UCAS Tariff (35 points).
 Gold has been designed for young people aged 16 to 25.

 Young people need to plan their work with an adviser, and keep a record by creating their own Arts Award portfolio.
 Young people can pick their own style of portfolio – this could be a diary, video, website blog – or something different altogether.
 Take a look at this video by Bridge organisation Arts Connect West Midlands to get a feel for what Gold Arts Award involves.